Top 10 Types of Teak Wood Explained in Detail

 Burmese Teak Myanmar Teak Wood

-Uses: Luxury furniture, yacht decks, design applications
+Best Uses: Luxury furniture, yacht decks, flooring, and architectural elements.

 3. Indian Teak